NclRSE-Training/python-intermediate-dev-vsc/_episodes/13-ides.md

 This is the same error we got when running the script from the command line.
-We will get back to this error shortly - for now, the good thing is that we managed to set up our project for development both from the command line and PyCharm and are getting the same outputs.
+We will get back to this error shortly - for now, the good thing is that we managed to set up our project for development both from the command line and VS Code and are getting the same outputs.
 Before we move on to fixing errors and writing more code, let's have a look at the last set of tools for collaborative code development which we will be using in this course - Git and GitHub.